datalad-handbook/book/docs/basics/101-140-filesystem.rst

    $ datalad save -m "rename the book"

-This command will realize that a simple renaming has taken place, and will summarize this nicely in the resulting commit:
+The :command:`datalad save` command will identify that a file was renamed, and will summarize this nicely in the resulting commit:

 .. runrecord:: _examples/DL-101-140-104
    :language: console